Awards and Research Grants

 ASCIA Research Grants 2004-2008

 From 2004 to 2008, ASCIA awarded a total of $558,600 in grants and endowments.
-Of these funds $325,600 was spent specifically on funding research into allergy ($163,900) and other immune diseases ($161,700).
+Of these funds, a total of $325,600 was spent specifically on funding research, comprising $163,900 for allergy research and $161,700 for other immune disease research.
 The source of these grants, endowments and awards was the income from investing proceeds from ASCIA annual conferences, including the World Allergy Congress 2000, which was held in Sydney and hosted by ASCIA.
 These research grants were ceased after 2008 due to reduced income from investments.
+For infomation about these grants go to www.allergyimmunology.org.au/projects#s2